-One of these changes is called the Housing Benefit Size Criteria Rules, commonly referred to as the ‘bedroom tax', or the Government calls it the 'spare room subsidy'.
+The Housing Benefit Size Criteria Rules have been in place since April 2013, and are commonly referred to as the ‘bedroom tax‘, or the 'spare room subsidy' as named by the government.

-It means that working age people who get help towards their rent through Housing Benefit will have the amount they can receive restricted if they are considered to have too many bedrooms.
+The 'bedroom tax' means that working age people who live in social housing, and who get help towards their rent through Housing Benefit, can have the amount they receive restricted if they are considered to have too many bedrooms.

 What are the size criteria rules?

-The new rules will restrict Housing Benefit to allow for one bedroom for:
+The rules will restrict Housing Benefit to allow for one bedroom for:

 - a person over 16